BrandonJLinton/Project2-Revature-SQB/README.md

 		1. The General Location of where most accidents occur in each city.
 		2. Comparing these cities to analyze the number of accidents that take place in each.
+		3. Analyze the number of non-accident activities for each city.
+		4. Compare the time an accident occurred to the time it was cleared.

 Syed -